 Step 3:

 Roll out some gum paste about 2mm in the same color as the race car.
-Cut out the spoiler with the small knife.
+Cut out the spoiler with a small knife.
 I cut out mine by hand, but you can of course use a ruler if you like.
 Make sure that the spoiler is a little wider than the race car.
 Set aside to dry completely.

-TIP!
-Make extra spoilers.
+TIP: Make extra spoilers.
 If the first one should break.

 Step 4:

-Roll out some of the black rolled fondant about 5mm thick.
+Roll out some of the black rolled fondants about 5mm thick.
 Find 2 different sizes of piping tips or circle cutters and cut out 1 large pair and 1 small pair of wheels.
 I have used round piping tips to emboss the center of the wheels.
 Set aside to dry.

 Step 5: